-This recipe is inspired by our trip to Japan during our 2019 break.
+We ordered yakisoba almost everyday during our 2019 winter break in Japan and have to share the dish with you.
 Japan is such a beautiful, clean, and orderly country and also fun and whimsical at the same time.
 We went to Tokyo and Osaka and ate and ate and ate some more.
 All you can eat Japanese breakfast buffet.
 Lunch.
 Second lunch or snack or dessert.
 Dinner.
 Second dinner or snack or dessert.

-One of the dishes that I realized that one of my sons like very much is yakisoba.
-We had it many times while we were in Japan, usually at a teppanyaki style restaurant which have a grill for each table.
+I realized that one of my sons likes yakisoba very much.
+We ordered it almost daily while we were in Japan, usually at a teppanyaki style restaurant which have a grill for each table.
 The restaurant staff bring the cooked and ready to eat yakisoba and transfer it onto the hot griddle at our table where the yakisoba sizzles to perfection.

 Easiest Yakisoba option: use a fresh yakisoba kit!